Megaparsec tutorial

 in unwords <$> ps <* scn -- (1)

-and it gives back a special space consumer sc'
+newlines scn and it gives back a special space consumer sc' that we can

 use in the callback to consume space between elements of line fold.